bjoern-janson/adaptive-evolutionary-dynamics/theory/adaptive_depth.md

 }
 \]

-The system changes itself without changing how it changes.
+The system changes itself without changing the mechanism responsible for change.

 ---